blawson69/PurseStrings/README.md

 ---
 ### --stock
 **GM Only** When a merchant's inventory is displayed, you can either show the amount of items in stock, or keep this information hidden.
 To change this you use the `--stock` command.
 Set it to "true" if you wish to display the number of items in inventory, or "false" to prevent the inventory count from showing.
 Default is "true."
 This parameter applies to all merchants in the game.
-A link to toggle this setting is included in the `--config` dialog.
+A link to toggle this setting is included in the `--config` dialog ([above](#--config)).

 ```
 !ps --stock true